 You could argue that Washington DC has some of the biggest art galleries in the country but the artistic side of Washington isn’t just confined to the various galleries scattered around the city.
 Washington actually has plenty of unique and vibrant murals located all over the city and these celebrate everything from the Founding Fathers to home town heroes to even pictures of fruit!
 You can find hundreds of these to check out but we’ve picked out some of the better ones for your benefit.
+If this interests you, here are 5 more things you probably didn't know about Washington.
+And if you'd like to start planning your next visit to DC, check out our range of Washington DC bus tours.

 Ben’s Chili Bowl